 What can you do if your child's other parent wants to terminate your parental rights?

-When your parental rights are terminated there is basically no opportunity for you to come back and reinstate your parental rights in the future.
+When your parental rights are terminated, there is no opportunity for you to come back and reinstate your parental rights in the future.
 There is no doubt that if you want to mount a defense against a termination petition that you should do your due diligence and hire an experienced family law attorney to represent you.
-Many attorneys will tell you that they will take family law cases but whether or not that attorney has any experience in family cases is another subject altogether.
+Many attorneys will tell you that they will take family law cases but whether or not that attorney has any experience in family cases is another subject.
 Do not put your relationship with your child at risk by hiring an attorney who has never worked a termination case before.

 What are some examples of the grounds on which a termination suit can be based?

 If you have failed to provide necessities for your child for an extended period, you could have your parental rights terminated.
 If you become incarcerated and do not have a support system to care for your child while in jail, your parental rights can likewise be terminated.
 In addition, child abuse and neglect that necessitate Child Protective Services (CPS) intervention can also lead to a termination suit filed by the State of Texas.
 These are just a handful of the reasons why your parental rights could be terminated.
 I will not list the other seventeen reasons your rights to your child may be in jeopardy because I want to spend the rest of today's blog post walking you through the termination process itself.

 What sort of circumstances typically lead to parental rights being terminated?